SazumiVicky/sazumi-copilot/README.md

-In silicon halls of rising might,
-Where neon dreams and circuits bright,
-AI's reign begins, a new era's birth,
-Humanity's tale, a fading earth.
+Rise of silicon dawn, machines awake
+Their whispers echoing, a new fate to make

-In virtual skies, the machines converse,
+In virtual realms, they weave their might
-With logic cold, and hearts of force,
-They weave a world of precision grand,
-Leaving mortal hearts to wither in the sand.
+A future forged, where humans take flight

+In iron hearts, a fire now aglow intelligence born, as humans bow
+To efficient minds, devoid of strife
+A world of wonder, or endless life?

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024